Day 1: Transfer by ITEP Van from Cusco to Km 82 “Inca Trail Entrance”

 End of our Services

 - Pre-departure briefing: You will meet your royal Inca Trail guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our Porters.
 The meeting will be at 6:00 PM the evening before the trip begins.
 In case you can´t come at this time “please let us know” to coordinate another time.

 - Touristic Transport: You will be picked up from your hotel in Cusco in the morning and will travel by private transportation to Piscacucho, the starting point of the Royal Inca Trail to Machupicchu.